Skip to content

 get_face_area(web_distance) abstractmethod

-Example: In a simple tubular geometry, the face area would be equal to the outer diameter area minus the instantaneous core diameter area.
+In a simple tubular geometry, the face area equals the outer diameter area minus the instantaneous core diameter area.

 Source code in machwave/models/grain/base.py